Frequently Asked Questions

 No, DNP will provide users with a summary of matches and the name of the data source where they were found.
 This information is intended to assist the agencies in determining payment eligibility based on the agency's internal policies and business processes.
 While DNP will not tell an agency whether or not to make a payment, it may help them identify anomalies and potential problems.

-What is the difference between Online Search, Batch Matching and Continuous Monitoring Online Search capabilities allow for searching a single name or entity.
-A computer matching agreement (CMA) is not needed to match against Privacy Act protected (a.k.a. restricted) data sources for searching a single name or entity.
+Online Search capabilities allow for searching a single name or entity.
+A Computer Matching Agreement (CMA) is not needed to match against Privacy Act protected (a.k.a.
+Restricted) data sources for searching a single name or entity.

 Batch Matching allows a comparison of an agency’s pre-award and pre-payment file; DNP matches files to available approved data sources and returns the results in the portal.